gardener/etcd-backup-restore/docs/deployment/getting_started.md

 With sub-command `server` you can start a http server which exposes an endpoint to initialize etcd over REST interface.
 The server also keeps the backup schedule thread running to keep taking periodic backups.
 This is mainly made available to manage an etcd instance running in a Kubernetes cluster.
 You can deploy the example [helm chart](../../chart/etcd-backup-restore) on a Kubernetes cluster to have a fault-resilient, self-healing etcd cluster.

+> [!NOTE]
-> **Note**: When deployed with the helm chart, only the static single member & static multi-member etcd cluster configurations are supported.
+> When deployed with the helm chart, only the static single member & static multi-member etcd cluster configurations are supported.
 The dynamic etcd cluster configuration is not supported.
 That is 0 to 1 or 0 to 3 member clusters are supported but not 1 to 3 member clusters.
 This is due to extra complexity in handling the scale-up scenario which cannot be brought into the helm charts at the moment.
 We recommend using [etcd-druid](https://github.com/gardener/etcd-druid/) for full-fledged etcd cluster management.

 ## Etcdbrctl copy